cran/argparse/README.md

 The package has a Python dependency.
 It is easily satisfied if you have Python (version 3.2 or higher) on your PATH.
-Read the INSTALL file for more information if this doesn\'t describe you.
+Read the INSTALL file for more information if this doesn't describe you.

 Additionally this package depends on the R packages `R6`, `findpython`, and `jsonlite`.